 - Debt Yield Ratio

 Net Debt Formula

-Net debt helps us understand how a company is doing debt-wise.
+Net Debt Formula helps us understand how a company is doing debt-wise.
 In other terms, it helps the investors have a closer look at where a company stands in terms of liabilities.

 Liabilities of a company shouldn’t exceed the cash inflows of the company.
 Otherwise, it would be impossible for a company to pay off its dues when the time is due.

 Here’s the formula of net debt –